List of One Thousand and One Nights characters: Shahryar

 Shahryar (شهریار, Šahryār; also spelt Shahriar, Shariar, Shahriyar, Schahryar, Sheharyar, Shaheryar, Shahrayar, Shaharyar, or Shahrear), which is pronounced //ʃæh.ri.jɑːr// in Persian, is the fictional Persian Sassanid King of Kings who is told stories by his wife, Scheherazade.
-He ruled over a Persian Empire extended to India, over all the adjacent islands and a great way beyond the Ganges as far as China, while Shahryar's younger brother, Shah Zaman ruled over Samarkand.
+He ruled over an empire extending to India, over all the adjacent islands and a great way beyond the Ganges as far as China, while Shahryar's younger brother, Shah Zaman ruled over Samarkand.

-In the frame-story, Shahryar is betrayed by his wife, which makes him believe that all women will, in the end, betray him.
+In the frame story, Shahryar is betrayed by his wife, which makes him believe that all women will, in the end, betray him.
 So every night for three years, he takes a wife and has her executed the next morning, until he marries Scheherazade, his vizier’s beautiful and clever daughter.
 For 1,001 nights in a row, Scheherazade tells Shahryar a story, each time stopping at dawn with a cliffhanger, thus forcing him to keep her alive for another day so that she can complete the tale the next night.
 After 1,001 stories, Scheherazade tells Shahryar that she has no more stories for him.
 Fortunately, during the telling of the stories, Shahryar has grown into a wise ruler and rekindles his trust in women.

 The word šahryâr (Persian: شهریار) derives from the Middle Persian šahr-dār, 'holder of a kingdom' (i.e. 'lord, sovereign, king').